Featured Spotlight Team Member

 At the end of medical school, while working on my thesis on microscopic colitis, I realized how little was known about diarrheal illnesses and how exciting it is to work in research that can impact patients' lives.
 I applied to the Latin American Initiative program which paired Latin American physicians with research mentors within HMS.
 Very fortunately, I was selected and paired with Dr. Ciaran Kelly at BIDMC.
 I arrived in February 2012, joining the research activities and later the clinical activities of the Celiac Center.

 How did you become interested in celiac disease as a specialty?

-What is the focus of your current research?
+What is the focus of your current clinical and research work?

 I work with Dr. Kelly in his clinics, primarily seeing patients with gluten-related disorders.
 In the Inflammatory Bowel Disease Center, I am working with Dr. Sarah Flier in the advanced care of patients with ulcerative colitis and Crohn's disease.
 I am also training in video capsule endoscopy, a less invasive way to evaluate the small intestine.